rkuhlf/eclipse-real-time/README.md

 - It would be fun to have a text description for each component (e.g. nozzle) as its own window.
 - It would be nice to have a full-screen button for each of the windows.
 - The playbackUpdate intervals should be refactored into an observer pattern - a bunch of components observing the update of a central interval.
+- It would be good to have a graph of the prediction - could maybe be a checkbox for a line that you could enable or disable.
+- Tutorial
+- Mute button for the video feeds.

+Feedback:
 - Ella and Owen both would have benefited from a tutorial
 - Ella wants a note about the flame diverter that went flying in hotfire 3
 - Hotfire 0 the trailer view should start centered on the flame.